punkave/jquery-projector/README.md

   // the classname applied to the other item when the
   // slideshow is of length 2
   otherClass: 'apos-other',
+  // kills setTimeout interval when user clicks next/previous.
+Defaults to `false`
+  pauseOnClick: true,
   // turns off automatic height when set to `true` (see the Automatic Height section below).
   // defaults to `false`.
   noHeight: false,
+  // turns on a responsive height listener when set to `true`.
+Defaults to `false`
+  responsiveHeight: true,
   // turns off the next and previous classes, leaving only `apos-current`.
   // defaults to `false`.
   noNextAndPreviousClasses: false